“Those Who See Slowly” Exhibit, June, 2018

 Recently Danny served as Chair of the Town Assembly for the Village of Arden, Delaware (their equivalent to mayor) 2012–2015; was on the school board of Reach Academy for Girls in New Castle, Delaware 2011–2015; and is still adjunct staff to the Episcopal Bishop of Delaware.

 His formal education is in physics and philosophy.
-He did research work at the Navy Electronics Laboratory, Stanford University, M.I.T., and U.T.
-Austin before joining the Austin Sun in 1975 as a writer and photographer for $75/week less expenses, that after volunteering for many years on The Rag, an underground newspaper.
+He was a research assistant in signal processing at the Navy Electronics Laboratory, Stanford University, M.I.T. before joining the Austin Sun in 1975 as a writer and photographer for $75/week less expenses, that after volunteering for many years on The Rag, an underground newspaper.

 Click on any thumbnail image to see it larger in a slide show.
 To return here, click on the “x” in the upper right of the slide show, or press the ESC key of your keyboard.